subbaraidu124/subbaraidu124/README.md

 # About me  🚀

-You know, I'm the person who fearlessly dives into the depths of spreadsheets, surfacing with insights that'll make you go, "Land sakes alive!
-Unbelievable, we've been sitting on this data goldmine all this while. 📊 With a solid three years navigating the data terrain, I've not just earned my stripes as a data wrangler but also evolved into the Sherlock Holmes of missing puzzle pieces, relentlessly tracking them down.

-🎓✨ I've conquered the realms of data mining and visualization with the finesse of a seasoned pro.
-From unraveling the intricacies of data mining to conquering the complexities of web mining, I'm your go-to analyst.
-Picture me as a magician 🎩✨who not only predicts what you're likely to buy through clickstream analysis but, hold your excitement, the show goes on—I can even sense your emotions using sentimental analysis.
-So, whether it's deciphering data mysteries or tuning into the sentiments behind them, think of me as your analytics wizard. 🌐🕵️‍♂️✨
+🎓 Graduating with a degree in Information Systems from University of Memphis, I have laid a robust foundation in database systems, data analytics, and machine learning.
+My academic journey, combined with hands-on projects and internships, has equipped me with the technical prowess needed for the evolving field of data engineering.

+🚀🔧 Crafting Data Foundations: I've triumphed in the domains of data engineering with the precision of a seasoned architect.
+From architecting robust data pipelines to mastering the intricacies of ETL processes, consider me your go-to data engineer.
+Visualize me not just as a problem solver but as a data infrastructure maestro meticulously shaping the backbone of data-driven systems.

+💻 As an engineer of data solutions, I engineer the seamless flow of information through data pipelines.
+But hold on to your excitement—the journey doesn't conclude there.
+I delve into the intricacies of optimizing databases, ensuring efficiency in data retrieval and storage.

+🔍 So, whether it's crafting data architectures or tuning into the performance nuances behind them, envision me as your data engineering wizard. 🌐🔧✨ Let's embark on a data-driven journey where every data point is seamlessly orchestrated, and each solution is a testament to the power of efficient data engineering! 🌌🔍

-- 🌱 Learning advanced techniques in Predictive Analytics and web mining
+- 🌱 Learning advanced techniques in Data Analytics and Machine Learning
-- 👯 Looking to collaborate on data-driven projects on sports
+- 👯 Looking to collaborate on data-driven projects on healthcare
-- 💬 Ask me about Data Preprocessing, Riddles

 # ⚙️ Adept Tool Kit